Healthy Holiday Swaps

 For kids who enjoy eggnog, consider using it more as a flavoring with fat-free milk.
 Mix 2-4 ounces of “lite” eggnog with 4 ounces of fat-free milk for a holiday treat.
 Your child will still be getting calcium, vitamin D, protein, potassium and all the other important nutrients found in milk.

 Kids love to create gingerbread houses.
-Add a healthy twist by having your kids* construct mini-houses made of graham crackers, peanut or almond butter (instead of frosting) and dried fruit pieces, walnuts, almonds, pecans and other nuts.
+Add a healthy twist by having your kids* construct mini-houses made of whole grain graham crackers, peanut, cashew or almond butter (instead of frosting) and dried fruit pieces, walnuts, almonds, pecans and other nuts.
 For color, add just a few candy pieces.

 *Note: nuts and dried fruit can pose a choking hazard for children under the age of four.